(del a FLOKS a sin)

 The reconstituted powder may be stored under refrigeration (2°C to 8°C [36°F to 46°F]) or at 20°C to 25°C (68°F to 77°F) for up to 24 hours and then further diluted for IV infusion.
 The reconstituted solution in the infusion bag may be stored under refrigeration (2°C to 8°C [36°F to 46°F]) or at 20°C to 25°C (68°F to 77°F) for up to 24 hours.
 Do not freeze.

 Antacids: May decrease the absorption of Quinolones.
 Of concern only with oral administration of quinolones.
+Management: Avoid concurrent administration of quinolones and antacids to minimize the impact of this interaction.
+Recommendations for optimal dose separation vary by specific quinolone.
 Exceptions: Sodium Bicarbonate.
 Consider therapy modification

 BCG (Intravesical): Antibiotics may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination